©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 Miriam in the studio with the first test prints of Planktos Rising. © Miriam Sentler

-Planktos Rising | Book Launch Children Book at Bergen Art Book Fair, Bergen Kunsthall, NO (April 15th 2023, 14.00h)
+Planktos Rising | A Book Launch at Bergen Art Book Fair, Bergen Kunsthall, NO (April 15th 2023, 14.00h)

 The children book Planktos Rising recounts the journey of a plankton named Planktos who meets many inhabitants of the North Sea.
 Through their conversations, he learns about a mythical material of great influence on their environment: oil.
 Using colorful and tactile imagery, the book introduces children to the strange relationships between mythology and fossil fuel, making up the basis for universal thinking that is needed to discuss the topic of the climate crisis.